Gui64977/Gen3-Charset/README.md

 • LF charsets uses \n for line break(if CRLF didn't work for you use this type of charset)

-Missing characters can be unused in the game or unwritable
+Missing characters are unused in the game or unwritable